 The Company currently has two operating segments.
-In accordance with ASC 280, Segment Reporting (“ASC 280”), the Company considers operating segments to be components of the Company’s business for which separate financial information is available and evaluated regularly by management in deciding how to allocate resources and to assess performance.
+In accordance with ASC 280, Segment Reporting (“ASC 280”), the Company considers operating segments to be components of the Company’s business for which separate financial information is available and evaluated regularly by Management in deciding how to allocate resources and to assess performance.
 Management reviews financial information presented on a consolidated basis for purposes of allocating resources and evaluating financial performance.
 Accordingly, the Company has determined that it has two operating and reportable segments.

 Asset information by operating segment is not presented as the chief operating decision maker does not review this information by segment.
-The reporting segments follow the same accounting policies used in the preparation of the Company’s unaudited condensed consolidated financial statements.
+The reporting segments follow the same accounting policies used in the preparation of the Company’s consolidated financial statements.

 Use of Estimates

 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the accompanying consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
-The Company bases its estimates and assumptions on current facts, historical experience, and various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the accrual of costs and expenses that are not readily apparent from other sources.
+The Company bases its estimates and assumptions on current facts, historical experience and various other factors that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the accrual of costs and expenses that are not readily apparent from other sources.

 The actual results experienced by the Company may differ materially and adversely from the Company’s estimates.
 To the extent there are material differences between the estimates and the actual results, future results of operations will be affected.
 Significant estimates in the accompanying financial statements include the lease term impacting right-of use asset and lease liability, useful lives of property and equipment, useful lives of intangible assets, allowance for doubtful accounts, inventory reserves, debt discounts, valuation of derivatives, and the valuation allowance on deferred tax assets.
 The Company regularly evaluates its estimates and assumptions.